huangsd/huangsd.github.io/_pages/about.md

 ------
 - <span style="color: #FF0000">I'm always looking for highly motivated Ph.D students, Postdoctorals and Assistant Professors to conduct frontier research in our team.
 If interested, please drop me an email with your full CV and a research plan releated to my research interest.</span>
 - [12/2024] Three papers were accepted by AAAI'25.
 Congrats to Yang Liu, Peng Su, and all the collaborators!.
-- [11/2024] Congrats to Yuze Tan's National Scholarship of China!
+- [11/2024] Congrats to Yuze Tan's National Scholarship of China (国奖)!
 Note that this is the second time he won this award.
-- [11/2024] Congrats to Hecheng Cai's National Scholarship of China!
+- [11/2024] Congrats to Hecheng Cai's National Scholarship of China (国奖)!
-- [11/2024] Congrats to Peng Su's National Scholarship of China!
+- [11/2024] Congrats to Peng Su's National Scholarship of China (国奖)!
 Note that he is one of the students of Grade 2023 who won this award.
 - [11/2024] I have been invited to be a SPC member for the 34th International Joint Conference on Artificial Intelligence (IJCAI'25).
 - [11/2024] "Variational Graph Generator for Multi-View Graph Clustering" was accepted by IEEE TNNLS.
 Congrats to all the collaborators!
 - [09/2024] I have been promoted as a Senior Member of the China Computer Federation (CCF)!